JetBrains/junie-github-action/README.md

 |-------|-------------|----------|
 | `junie_api_key` | JetBrains Junie API key | Yes |
 | `custom_github_token` | Custom GitHub token (optional) | No |

+Note: While not marked as `required` in action.yml, `junie_api_key` is required in practice — the action will fail at runtime if it is not provided.

 ### Outputs